 Types of Coffee Machines

-Firstly, let’s get up-to-date on the amazing coffee machines available.
+Firstly, let’s get up-to-date on the amazing commercial coffee machines available.
 The lucrative coffee market has produced some impressive brewing machines over the years:

 - Espresso machines requiring you to manually grind beans and you can make other drinks such as cappuccinos